Why Community Science?#

 Specific volunteer training is required for each type of Natural Areas sponsored community science activity.
 Applicants will be emailed training dates as they occur throughout the year are also posted here:

-- The next Amphibian Monitoring training is yet to be scheduled.
+- The next Community Science trainings are yet to be scheduled.

 Community Science vs. Citizen Science- What's in a Name?

 The word citizen was originally included in the term citizen science to welcome amateur or retired scientists into data collection projects.
 Today, the word community is more welcoming and inclusive for our volunteers.

 Self-Guided Community Science#

 Natural Areas promotes Self-Guided Community Science.
 No volunteer application required.
 Explore the opportunities below and get involved!

 Every observation can contribute to biodiversity science, from the rarest butterfly to the most common backyard weed.
 We share your findings with scientific data repositories like the Global Biodiversity Information Facility to help scientists find and use your data.
 All you have to do is observe.

 Looking for a way to be virtually connected to the community, get outside AND make a difference?
 The Pick It Up FoCo Challenge is on!
 While you are out on a run, hunting for teddy bears, or walking your dog, consider picking up litter too.
 Find a spot to pick up litter right outside your front door.
 The best and most impactful place to start is in your neighborhood.
 Stop litter before it gets to the river!
 Use the Litterati app to help collect data about single-use plastics to inform decision-makers while the community discusses how to keep plastics out of the environment.

 Monarch populations across North America are in serious decline.
 To preserve and protect populations in western states, we need to better understand where monarchs and their milkweed host plants occur in the landscape.
 Your help is critical in collecting data to better inform conservation efforts in the Western U.S.